 For example, you can decide when to restrict your data use to measurement only instead of ad optimization.
 Through this flexible approach, GA4 gives you next-generation measurement tools to meet customer needs in real-time while also adhering to regulations like GDPR or CCPA.

 When you start using GA4, you’ll notice significant differences in the layout, navigation, and tools used to optimize the customer journey across your sites and apps.

 It’ll take some getting used to, but once you get a handle on this new property, you’ll see how GA4 empowers you to make informed, timely decisions that meaningfully impact your ROI.

-Here’s a look at the differences between GA4 vs Universal Analytics and how they might impact your digital marketing efforts.
+Here’s a look at the differences worth noting as you compare GA4 vs Universal Analytics and how they might impact your digital marketing efforts.